oslabs-beta/Svetch/README.md

 ### Create Components

-The dotted grid to the right is the canvas, and represents your `index.svelte` file.
+The dotted grid to the right is the canvas, and represents your `+page.svelte` file.
 To add components to the canvas, enter the name of your component and select a color.

 When you click the Submit button, the new component will appear in the components library (left of Canvas).
 Click the component and it will appear in the Canvas, as well as the Code Preview and Directory panes.